0livare/unorepo/README.md

 # Monorepo

-A tool for managing a monorepo via lerna and Yarn workspaces.
+A tool for managing a mono-repo via lerna and Yarn workspaces.

 [Lerna] is a fantastic tool for managing mono-repos at a high level, but things go much more smoothly when allowing [Yarn workspaces] to handle the core logic of package resolution and linking at a low level.
-These two tools are also intended to [work together][lerna-yarn]!
-For that reason, Monorepo assumes that you're using both, because why wouldn't you be? :smile:
+These two tools are also intended to [work together][lerna-yarn], so Monorepo assumes that you're using both.
+Because why wouldn't you be? :smile:

+The purpose of Monorepo is to marry the functionality of Lerna and Yarn workspaces into one easy to use (and easier to remember!) place.
+Additionally, it adds some extra functionality that isn't present in either tool.

 Some of the commands in this utility will merely be synonyms to other commands in order to document their use and utility in a single place.